COVID-19 Resource Page

 An uncommon disease, hemorrhagic myelitis was presented in three cases following SARS-CoV-2 infection, with minimal or no improvement during follow-up.

-Acute disseminated encephalomyelitis can develop after acute SARS-CoV-2 infection or COVID-19 vaccination
+Acute disseminated encephalomyelitis (ADEM) can develop after acute SARS-CoV-2 infection or COVID-19 vaccination

 A systematic review of the medical literature on cases of acute disseminated encephalomyelitis (ADEM) and acute hemorrhagic leukoencephalitis (AHLE) that occurred after severe acute SARS-CoV-2 infection or CoVID-19 vaccination.

-Case report: a systemic reaction with predominant neurological and skin manifestations following the third dose of the mRNA-1273 vaccine
+Systemic reaction with predominant neurological and skin manifestations following the third dose of the mRNA-1273 COVID vaccine (case report)

 A case of a systemic reaction, characterized by predominant neurological (electroencephalography and MRI findings) and skin manifestations (tinea inguinalis and tinea capitis) that occurred following the third dose of the mRNA-1273 vaccine,

-Neuromyelitis optica spectrum disorder after acute SARS-CoV-2 infection or COVID-19 vaccination
+Neuromyelitis optica spectrum disorder (NMOSD) can develop after acute SARS-CoV-2 infection or COVID-19 vaccination

 The infection with SARS-CoV-2 and COVID-19 vaccination are associated with de novo onset or relapse of neuromyelitis optica spectrum disorder.

-Altered GABA-ergic regulation of the motor cortex excitability in patients with post-COVID cognitive deficits (TMS study)
+Transcranial magnetic stimulation demonstrated abnormal GABA-ergic and glutamatergic regulation of the motor cortex excitability in individuals with post-COVID syndrome and cognitive deficits

 SARS-CoV-2 spike protein activates human cardiac fibroblasts and promotes cardiac fibrosis